It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

 On the eastern fringe of the CBD you'll find The Hop Garden - one of the most agreeable places to enjoy a beer you'll ever encounter.

-Overhanging vine greenery and natural light create the welcome illusion that you're outside, perhaps somewhere close to the Mediterranean.
+Overhanging vine greenery and natural light create the welcome illusion that you're outside, and on a fine day the rooftop Top Garden is an ideal destination.

 This spot has a carefully chosen and regularly updated tap selection, plus a euro-rustic menu with tapas plates.